FatFriedFish/SegNetForECE285/README.md

 ```
 ### Training

-Before going through the training_v6_fixedweight.ipynb file, make sure the directories are correctly set.
-And please remember to modify the parameter "root" as :
+Before going through the ```training_v6_fixedweight.ipynb``` file, make sure the directories are correctly set.
+And please remember to modify the parameter ```root``` as :
 ```shell
 ./Cityscape_modified/
 ```

 ### Try our model

-Download models from the link we provided in the "Installation" session and make sure to put the models under folder "Models".
+Download models from the link we provided in the "Installation" session and make sure to put the models under folder ```Models```.
 Before running, follow the "Code organization" session to make sure the directories are correctly set.

-Open Demo.ipynb, make sure the parameter "load_file_name" is correctly set.
+Open ```Demo.ipynb```, make sure the parameter "load_file_name" is correctly set.
 For example, we are using model named "checkpoint_with_epoch_00007_fixedweight_Adam.pth.tar".
 Then it should be set as:

 ```shell
 load_file_name = 'Models/checkpoint_with_epoch_00007_fixedweight_Adam.pth.tar'
 ```
-Then you can go through Demo.ipynb to see the result of test images we provided.
+Then you can go through ```Demo.ipynb``` to see the result of test images we provided.

 To test other images in the folder test, please follow the guide.
 The segmentation results from SegNet models are calculated in batch size 2.
 So be sure to put at least 2 test images.
-They are set in the parameter "index_test", where the number is the index shown in the name of test images.
+They are set in the parameter ```index_test```, where the number is the index shown in the name of test images.
 So if you want to try "test_00000_ori.png" and "test_00017_ori,png", simply set

 ```shell
 index_test = [0, 17]